 - Your permanent address is in a neighbourhood with low progression to higher education.

-- You attended a school which achieved less than the national average of five A*-C or 9-4 passes at GCSE or attainment 8 score at GCSE.
+- You attended a school which achieved less than the national average of five A*-C or 9-4 passes (including English and Maths) at GCSE or attainment 8 score at GCSE.
+We use the All England State funded attainment 8 score, excluding applicants from selective and/or independent schools.

 - You grew up in public care.